holepunchto/bare/README.md

 Resolve a dynamic native addon specifier by searching for a dynamic object library matching `specifier`.

+#### `const unloaded = process.addon.unload(specifier)`

+Unload a dynamic native addon identified by `specifier`, which must be fully resolved.
+If the function returns `true`, the addon was unloaded from memory.
+If it instead returns `false`, the addon is still in use by one or more threads and will only be unloaded from memory when those threads either exit or explicitly unload the addon.

 #### `process.hrtime([previous])`

 Get the current high-resolution real time as a `[seconds, nanoseconds]` 32-bit unsigned integer tuple.
 If `previous` is specified, the returned tuple will contain the delta from the `previous` time.